Maram Susli

 Maram Susli (مرام سوسلي; born 1987), also known as Mimi al-Laham, PartisanGirl, Syrian Girl and Syrian Sister, is a Syrian-Australian political commentator and media personality who prepares videos on the Syrian civil war, United States foreign policy in the Middle East, and Gamergate.
 She has defended the former Syrian government under Bashar al-Assad, and criticised Syrian rebels as well as ISIS.
-She has been described as a conspiracy theorist who has shared disinformation.
+Her spreading of misinformation, particularly surrounding chemical weapon attacks in Syria, have led to her being labeled a conspiracy theorist.

 Media outlets she has contributed to include RT, Press TV and Al Mayadeen.

-Early life
+Personal life

 Susli was born in Damascus; her family moved to Australia when she was a child.
+According to Susli, her great grandfather was an Ottoman Turk.

-She studied chemistry at the University of Western Australia and has a degree in biophysics and chemistry.
+She studied chemistry at the University of Western Australia and holds a bachelor's degree in biophysics and chemistry.
+In December 2025, Susli completed a Doctor of Philosophy (PhD) in chemistry from the same university.

 Career

 Susli's series of video and social media commentaries on her YouTube channel had over 30,000 subscribers and close to 2.5 million views in 2014.

 She has contributed to New Eastern Outlook, which is an online pseudo-academic SVR-run disinformation and propaganda journal, as well as the conspiracy website InfoWars, and Russian and Iranian state-run outlets RT and Press TV, and occasionally contributed to the Hezbollah-aligned Al Mayadeen.
 She was interviewed by neo-Nazi Richard Spencer.